blumixid/docs/starters/deploy_devops.md

 {:download: .download}

 # Start coding with Git
-Last updated: 2 March 2016
+Last updated: 6 September 2016
 {: .last-updated}

-You can create a hosted Git repository that deploys to {{site.data.keyword.Bluemix}} automatically.
+You can create a hosted Git repository that deploys to {{site.data.keyword.Bluemix_notm}} automatically.
 Then, you can modify the code that runs in your app by pushing changes to the Git repository.
 {:shortdesc}

 1. To get started, on the app's Overview page, click **Add Git Repo and Pipeline**, or in the {{site.data.keyword.Bluemix_notm}} Classic Experience, click **ADD GIT**.